 8. One language with two names.
 Some countries use the term español and others prefer to use castellano to refer to Spanish. –Source: Wikipedia

-9. In 2005, the National Congress of Brazil approved a bill, signed into law by the President, making Spanish language teaching mandatory in both public and private secondary schools in Brazil. –Source: Wikipedia
+9. In 2005, the National Congress of Brazil approved a bill, signed into law by the President, making the Spanish language teaching mandatory in both public and private secondary schools in Brazil. –Source: Wikipedia

 10. The United States has almost 40 million native Spanish speakers.
 By 2050 it will become the largest Spanish-speaking country in the world.
-There are more Spanish speakers in the United States than there are speakers of Chinese, French, Italian, Hawaiian, and the Native American languages combined. –Source: Instituto Cervantes
+There are more Spanish speakers in the United States than there are speakers of Chinese, French, Italian, Hawaiian, and Native American languages combined. –Source: Instituto Cervantes

 11. Las Glosas Emilianenses (Glosses of Saint Emilianus) was the first written Spanish record dating back to 964.
 It is the first known document, consisting of notes in both Spanish and Basque in the margins of a religious manuscript in Latin.
-The first literary work fully written in Spanish was El Cantar del Mio Cid, an anonymous poem from the 12th century. –Source: BBC
+The first literary work was fully written in Spanish was El Cantar del Mio Cid, an anonymous poem from the 12th century. –Source: BBC

 13. The first Spanish grammar was created by Elio Antonio de Nebrija and published in 1492, the same year Columbus discovered America. –Source: BBC